To Altiora: One Ohio State Newark Student’s Inspiring Story

 “What Ohio State has taught me is to put the hard work into it.
 Get involved in at least one thing on campus.
 Do community service.
 Step out of your comfort zone, open your mind, try new things and a little failure will teach you more than you would think,” Lee said.
 “College is not just about classes.
 It is also about the experiences you have and the people you meet.”

-He will transition to the Columbus campus in the fall semester of 2019 to complete his political science degree with a minor in military science.
+He will transition to the Columbus campus in the fall semester of 2019 to complete his public affairs degree with a minor in military science.
 While he is looking forward to being housed with others in his major, he will miss being at Ohio State Newark.
 “I will miss the small campus where I can look at each building and think to myself ‘I know and admire so many people in there.’
 I will miss the close-knit community feel that is also very diverse that has helped shape who I am.”

 After completing his undergraduate degree, he intends on attending law school followed by serving in the United States military as a JAG officer (military attorney).
 Lee hopes to then move his career into politics as a government official representing his community and country as an activist in the progression of not only policy, but also the well-being of others.